Kushan Coins [30-375 AD]: A Comprehensive Overview for UPSC

 Gold Coin of Huvishka

-Coins of Kushan Empire (Coins of Kushan Empire)
+Kushan Coins (Coins of Kushan Empire)

 Huvishka (154-192 AD) succeeded Kanishka I and continued to expand the Kushan Empire’s influence.
 His reign is documented in inscriptions found near Kabul, and he built significant monuments in Mathura.
 Huvishka even founded a city named after himself, Hushka, in Kashmir.
 During his and Kanishka’s reigns, the Kushan Empire was at its peak.
 Huvishka, like many rulers of the time, took the title “Devaputra” (Son of God) and supported the famous Mathura school of art.